-Playwright Tom Murphy in conversation with Declan Kiberd about his role as writer in residence with the Druid Theatre Company in Galway.
+Tom Murphy in conversation about his role as writer in residence with the Druid Theatre Company in Galway.

 Since becoming writer in association with Druid, Tom Murphy's main collaboration with the company has resulted in 'Conversations on a Homecoming'.
 The entire play is set in a pub in Galway in the 1970s and is acted out in real time.
 The main character is Michael, who has recently returned to his home town having lived in New York for 10 years.

-Murphy also comments on the "Americanisation" of not just the west but all of Ireland, resulting in "a great erosion of culture", especially in terms of the prevalence of country and western music.
+Tom Murphy also sees the "Americanisation" of not just the west but all of Ireland, resulting in "a great erosion of culture", especially in terms of the prevalence of country and western music.

 The awful sentimentality in most of the songs is hostile towards the idea of an Irish culture.